 Payment Schedule for All SSS members (Employee & Employers)

-For Employed members: Take note of the payment deadlines for member contributions and loans (if any) to avoid incurring penalties.
-Employee members should also check if their employers are paying for their monthly contributions and member loans based on the prescribed schedule of payment as shown above.
-Late payments will result in penalties and delays in the processing/approval of member benefits as well as loans.
+For Employed Members: Take note of the payment deadlines for member contributions and loans (if any) to avoid incurring penalties.
+Employee members should also check if their employers are paying for their monthly contributions and member loans, based on the prescribed schedule of payments as shown above.
+Late payments will result in penalties and delays in the processing/approval of member benefits, as well as loans.

-For voluntary or self-employed members: Settle your payments following the above schedule.
+For Voluntary or Self-Employed Members: Settle your payments following the above schedule.
 However, you can decide on the frequency terms of settling your payments – either on a monthly or quarterly basis.
-A quarter covers three calendar months which end on the last day of March, June, September, and December.
+A quarter covers three calendar months that end on the last day of March, June, September, and December.
 Payment for one, two or all months in a quarter is accepted.

 For OFWs: You may settle your payment for the months of January to December of any given year within the same year.
 Contributions for the months of October to December of a given year may also be settled on or before January 31st of the following year.

-Dates for Settlement of Loan Payments: Member loans are to be settled on a monthly basis in reference to the prescribed schedule of payment as shown above.
+Dates for Settlement of Loan Payments: Member loans are to be settled on a monthly basis, in reference to the prescribed schedule of payments as shown above.

-The establishment of the state-owned fund otherwise known as the Social Security System (SSS) aims to provide financial support, assistance, and security for eligible Filipino citizens through the many services and benefits they offer.
+The establishment of state-owned funds like the SSS aims to provide financial support, assistance, and security for eligible Filipino citizens through the many services and benefits they offer.
 Therefore, as private working individuals, we are eligible to be part of the national fund system, and it is our responsibility to settle our dues accordingly so that we can take advantage of the benefits and services that the SSS offers.
-(Also READ: How OFWs can get their SSS Payment Reference Number)